-You’ll earn some money and the poor guy who always arrives to the costume shop late will be happy and satisfied, wearing his favorite costume like everyone else!
+You’ll earn some money and the poor guy who always arrives at the costume shop late will be happy and satisfied, wearing his favorite costume like everyone else!

-Start up your baby clothing mini business and sew those cute little onesies or tiny shirts and trousers for the new inhabitants of our planet.
-You’re bound to have a fair number if customers who will want to buy them from you.
+Startup your baby clothing mini business and sew those cute little onesies or tiny shirts and trousers for the new inhabitants of our planet.
+You’re bound to have a fair number of customers who will want to buy them from you.

 If you’re willing to work a bit more and have the mad organizational skills to jiggle one more thing, then try making clothes for pregnant soon to be mommies as well and advertise them along with the baby clothing.
 Expand your target audience and make your business grow.

-Whichever road you decide to take, just believe in yourself and in your currently small but potentially very big business you’ll be running from home.
+Whichever road you decide to take for your sewing at home business, just believe in yourself, and in your currently small but potentially very big business, you’ll be running from home.
 If you have an even better idea than the ones we presented you here then by all means endeavor in it, as long as you enjoy it and earn some money while doing it.